PratikBharadwaj/Efficient-Market-Basket-Analysis-using-Hive-and-the-Apriori-algorithm/README.md

-# Market Basket Analysis on Dynamic Database using Hive
+# Efficient Market Basket Analysis using Hive and the Apriori algorithm
 Here we are performing real time market basket analysis using hive on dynamic updating data

 ** THIS DIRECTORY HAS CODE WITH AND WITHOUT HIVE AND HAS DATASET **